 The Science Behind the Types of Addiction

-Whether your addiction is to alcohol, cocaine, heroin, prescription medications or meth, your addiction is no different.
+Whether your addiction is to alcohol, cocaine, heroin, prescription medications, or meth, your addiction is no different.
 This is mainly due to a problem with the brain’s prefrontal cortex.
-This part of the brain is also responsible for different functions like:
+This part of the brain is also responsible for different functions, such as:

 - Emotional regulation